 The holiday season is full of fun and family memories.
 But it can also be a time of trouble for pets!
 We’ve compiled a list of some holiday hazards for your pet.
 Have a safe home for everyone and plan for emergencies.
-Have the nearest 24/7 emergency vet clinic and other important contacts handy, with a Pet Emergency Contact Form and a Pet first aid kit ready in case of an emergency.
+Have the nearest 24/7 emergency vet clinic and other important contacts handy, with a Pet Emergency Contact Form and a Pet First Aid Kit ready in case of an emergency.

 Toxic Food & Plants